Listen to an audio file of this tool.

 - Recognize small steps along the way.
 Don’t wait for the big accomplishments in order to recognize effort.
 Remember that your recognition can work as a tool to promote more positive behaviors.
 Find small ways your child/teen is making an effort and let them know you see them.

 - Build celebrations into your routine.
-Include hugs, high fives, and fist bumps in your repertoire of ways to appreciate one another.
+Include hugs, high fives, and fist bumps as ways to appreciate one another.

 Connect with other Montana parents about underage drinking and drugs at LetsFaceItMt.com.